 The power of stealth assessment.
 SmartBlog on Education this month is exploring assessments and testing.

 Join us for original content in which experts explore the trends and highlight best practices.
 It’s no secret that today’s schools are full of assessments — so much so that one of the main goals of the new Every Student Succeeds Act is to “reduce the burden of testing while maintaining annual information for students and parents.”
+One way to gather data without giving yet another test is to use what researchers Valerie Shute and Matthew Ventura call “stealth assessment.”
+They originally applied the term to video games, but to me it’s any method of unobtrusively monitoring students’ knowledge, skills and attributes.
 Online state tests got worse scores than paper.
 Judging from a key measure on the state report card, Ohio school districts that gave last spring's proficiency tests solely with paper and pencil appear to have performed much better than those districts that did all testing online.